cotech/jekyll-website/join.md

 ## Why join CoTech?

-As an existing worker cooperative there are many reasons why you might want to join the fastest growing UK tech worker coop network.
+As an existing tech worker cooperative there are many reasons why you might want to join, workers.coop and CoTech.

 ### 1. More work and better business